 5. Dustin Milligan’s birthday wish led to surprise donations.

-Milligan, who plays Ted Mullens on the show, celebrated his 35th birthday on July 28 this year by asking fans on social media to donate to several organizations, including Yellowknife Women’s Centre, Rainbow Coalition of Yellowknife, Arctic Indigenous Wellness Foundation, and Nina West Foundation.
+Milligan, who plays Ted Mullens on the show, celebrated his 35th birthday on July 28 by asking fans on social media to donate to several organizations, including Yellowknife Women’s Centre, Rainbow Coalition of Yellowknife, Arctic Indigenous Wellness Foundation, and Nina West Foundation.

 These organizations cover many key issues, including assisting people experiencing homelessness, advocating for the LGBTQ+ community, and supporting Indigenous health care.
 Many of them are based in Milligan’s hometown, Yellowknife, Northwest Territories, and were taken by surprise when they saw a peak in donations as a result of Milligan’s referral.